flare-foundation/governance-proposals/SIP/SIP_4.md

 ## 3. Proposed Implementation Date Range

-If this proposal passes, implementation of the new rewarding logic will start after voting ends.
+If this proposal passes, implementation of the new rewarding logic will start shortly after the voting ends.

 ## 4. Voting Details